Deepan-Karmakar/p5.js-tutorial/Development.md

 npm install
 ```

 Add test files corresponding to files in `src`.
 Link to the src and test files in `test.html`.
+Run the tests with `grunt mocha`.